 A man by the name of Elvin Morton Jellinek dedicated his life to studying alcoholism.
 He actually died at his desk doing research in 1963.
 Jellinek was instrumental in accelerating research into medicalizing drunkenness and alcohol use.
 He came up with the phrase, the disease concept of alcoholism.

-In 1960, he wrote a book that identified different types of alcoholism.
-These types were as follows:
+In 1960, he wrote a book that identified different stages of alcoholism.
+These stages were as follows: